stafiprotocol/developer/docs/modules/introduction.md

 Modules are independent, plug-and-play functionalities designed to provide project parties with maximum flexibility.
 We have developed several common modules to meet the typical needs of most project parties.

+## Module contribution
+The community is powerful than a single entity, everyone is encouraged to share your module.

 ## Validator Selection AI Agent
 This module positioned as a validator delegation solution that streamlines the process of validator selection and delegation.